-Slot 0 is labeled "CM" and contains the primary Control Module.
+On both the GSR-8 and GSR-16, slot 0 is labeled "CM" and contains the primary Control Module.
 The CM slot cannot be used for line cards.
 The primary Control Module must be installed in this slot.
 The CM/1 slot can contain a redundant Control Module (if you install one) or can contain a line card.
-Slots 2 - 7 can contain any line cards.
-(See "Control Module" on page 1 - 8 and "Line Cards" on page 1 - 10 for information about these items.)
+Slots 2-7 on the GSR-8 or slots 2-15 on the GSR-16 can contain any line cards.
+(See "Control Module" on page 11 and "Line Cards" on page 15 for information about these items.)

 You can install line cards in any order in the slots.
 For example, you could install line cards in slots 2 and 5 and leave the other line card slots empty.
-The GIGAswitch/Router provides non-blocking throughput regardless of the software features you are using.
+The GSR provides non-blocking throughput regardless of the software features you are using.
 Therefore, you do not need to "load balance" line cards by placing them in certain relationships to balance the load on the backplane.
 Regardless of where you install the line cards, the backplane can provide full, non-blocking throughput.